 - All NROTC students receive their required uniforms at no cost.

 - For information on financial assistance, Navy and Marine Corps ROTC Scholarships, and general information about the University of Nebraska–Lincoln Naval ROTC program, visit http://www.unl.edu/nrotc/.

 Four-Year NROTC scholarships are awarded annually based on a competitive selection process in which consideration is given to factors such as high school record, college board scores, extracurricular activities, and leadership qualities.
 The primary applicant to this program is a high school senior, but college freshmen may also qualify.

 Three-Year Scholarship Program

-During their freshman year at UNL, students may apply for the national scholarship.
+During their freshman year at the University of Nebraska–Lincoln, students may apply for the national scholarship.
 It is recommended that students interested in this possibility enroll in NAVS classes and participate in battalion activities.

 Two-Year Scholarship Program

 Two-Year NROTC scholarships are awarded to students that are approaching their junior year.
 Consideration is given to factors such as performance in college and leadership potential.

 The College Program is a non-scholarship program designed for students who did not qualify for an ROTC Scholarship.
 Students in the College Program are fully integrated in the NROTC program and may qualify for the same careers in the Navy and Marine Corps upon graduation.
 There is also an opportunity for College Program students to compete for NROTC scholarships after one or more semesters of exemplary performance.